 Another Misunderstood Grape – Riesling Tasting

-Woodinville, WA Vineyard For some reason we're always banging the drum for lesser-known wine regions and misunderstood wines.
+We're always banging the drum for lesser-known wine regions and misunderstood wines.
 We visited Temecula, CA and Woodinville, WA 20+ years ago, before each became [or hoped to become] the "next Napa."
-Gary pushed Ruggero Di Bardo's Susumaniello from Puglia just as Trader Joe's put it on its shelves… Continue reading Another Misunderstood Grape – Riesling Tasting
+Gary pushed Ruggero Di Bardo's Susumaniello from Puglia just as Trader Joe's put it on its shelves in 2018.
+I've been nagging friends… Continue reading Another Misunderstood Grape – Riesling Tasting

 First Post of 2020 – How’s the Year going for You?